scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 -----------

 Let's compare three algorithms with the same model, parameters and validation data.
-The comparisons are shown in Figures :ref:`fig:calls`, :ref:`fig:time` and :ref:`fig:activity` and the legends for these plots is shown in Table :ref:`table:legend`.
+The comparisons are shown in Figures :ref:`fig:time` and :ref:`fig:activity` and the legends for these plots is shown in Table :ref:`table:legend`.
 In these experiments, 25 workers are used with Dask, meaning that 25 tasks can complete in parallel.